pyrypajunen/OOP/README.md

 ## 7. Calorie-Webapp

+## 8. Automated-Emails

 An app that reads user names, email addresses, and interests from an Excel file and sends an email to each user with news feeds about the user's interest every morning.

-## 8. Automated-Emails

-  Describtion here

 ## 9. Instant Dictionary WebApp